InitRunner

 secret: ${WEBHOOK_SECRET}

-initrunner daemon role.yaml
+initrunner run role.yaml --daemon

 Cron Trigger